Untitled design (8).png

 Hay Description

-This batch is overall a great batch for those who have liked the coarser, fibrous leaves of our Orchard Grass!
+This batch is overall a good batch for those who have liked the coarser, fibrous leaves of our Orchard Grass.
 Longer, thicker leaves between 8-10 inches in length.
-Some brown leaf is present.
+Minimal brown leaf is present.

-It does not contain many stems, and has minimal leaf crush.
+It doesn’t contain many stems, and has minimal leaf crush.

 Features